 He continues to argue that their primary goal now lies in ensuring the patient community remains safe and adequate marijuana supply exists for the Garden state's 100,000 medical marijuana patients.

 So, what next?
-Enroll in one of the courses offered by Cannabis Training University and learn more about cannabis laws.
+Enroll in one of the courses offered by the leading cannabis college, Cannabis Training University and learn more about cannabis laws.